aysf/twito/README.md

 I have problem during installation this repo that I build on my Mac to Linux environment.
 So I should run `bundle lock --add-platform x86_64-linux` before cloning this repo to production environment. [source](https://calvin.my/posts/add-platform-to-ruby-application)

+### Gem Spring Error

+If you face problem with this gem.
+Just disabling it by `export DISABLE_SPRING=true`. [source](https://til.hashrocket.com/posts/apfwqplcrk-disable-spring-in-rails-with-disablespring)